AS211869/letsencrypt-cname/README.md

 ![CNAME Record](https://cdn.truewinter.dev/i/f3248f.png)

-Modify the command in `command.txt` as needed (remove the dry run flag and change the domains), and the run the command with `sudo`.
+Modify the command in `command.txt` as needed, and the run the command with `sudo`.
 If successful, you should now have a LetsEncrypt wildcard certificate in the directory indicated by the script.

 # Requirements